cloudfoundry/cloud_controller_ng/docs/v3/source/includes/experimental_resources/environment_variable_groups/_header.md

 ## Environment Variable Groups

 There are two types of environment variable groups: running and staging.
- Running environment variable groups are a tool for platform operators/admins to manage environment variables across all apps while staging environment variable groups are injected into the staging container.
+They are designed to allow platform operators/admins to manage environment variables across all apps in a foundation.

+Variables in a **running** environment variable group will be injected into all **running app containers**.

+Variables in a **staging** environment variable group will be injected into the **staging container** for all apps while they are being staged.